flintproject/Flint/CONTRIBUTING.md

 We value the following features of software in terms of making Flint a practical tool.
-* Correctness.
+* Accuracy.
-  Incorrect simulation serves no purpose.
+  Inaccurate simulation serves no purpose.
 * Simplicity.
   A comprehensible interface, rather than comprehensive, is what users really need.
 * Open source and open standard.
   Closed or proprietary part of simulation causes irreproducibility.
 * Portability.
-  A simulator should run on computers owned by young students, who later become researchers.
+  A simulator should run on computers owned by students, who later become researchers.
 * Sustainability.
   No one want to use a simulator that will be unmaintained once its grant finishes.